caluche/backbone-simple-framework/README.md

 ```

-the draft is in `public/js/main.js`
+the main file is `public/js/main.js`

 ## notes